kumarshivam18/Cartoonify-Image-Project/README.md

-Certainly!
-Here's a more professional version of the README file:

----

 # Image Cartoonifier

 This repository contains a Python script that converts images into a cartoon-like effect using OpenCV.
 The process involves edge detection, color quantization, and bilateral filtering to produce the final cartoon effect.